Essential Books for Art Historians (and Lovers)

 These books influenced not only art history but also architectural theory, cultural studies, and media theory.
-They aren’t always concerned directly with art but comment on the development of technology and mass media so important for the art in the 20th and 21st centuries.
-And now, without further ado, here is the list:
+They aren’t always linked directly with art but comment on the development of technology and mass media so important for the art in the 20th and 21st centuries.

 People who are skeptical towards contemporary art often say that they don’t understand it.
 They see an abstract painting and look for some hidden ideas.
-And this is when thoughts of Marshall McLuhan come to my mind.
-To ‘get’ a work of abstract art is often not about ‘understanding’ it but rather considering it in its entirety, responding to its form and composition in an intuitive, sensual, not intellectual way.
-This is one of the concepts present in McLuhan’s influential Medium is the Message, where he claimed that the way we send and receive information is more important than the information itself.
-Written in the 60s, it talked about the power of technology and form in shaping our experience.
-It had a huge impact on visual art, especially minimalism and it influences various artists to this day.
+This is when thoughts of Marshall McLuhan come to my mind.
+To ‘get’ a work of abstract art is often not about ‘understanding’ it but rather considering it in its entirety, responding to its form and composition in an intuitive, sensual, non-intellectual way.
+This is one of the concepts presented in McLuhan’s influential Medium is the Message, where he claimed that the way we send and receive information is more important than the information itself.
+Written in the 1960s, it talked about the power of technology and form in shaping our experience.
+It had a huge impact on visual art, especially minimalism and it influences many artists to this day.

-John Berger drew from the themes of Walter Benjamin’s essay, first in the television program Ways of Seeing (1972) and then in the influential book.
-Benjamin’s ideas are translated and expanded by Berger in a quite accessible way.
-Ways of Seeing was one of the first books I read for my art history course and it still is the key read for many art students.
+John Berger drew from the themes of Walter Benjamin’s essay, first in the television program Ways of Seeing (1972) and then in the influential book of the same name.
+Benjamin’s ideas are translated and expanded upon by Berger in a very accessible way.
+Ways of Seeing was one of the first books I read for my art history course and it still is a key read for many art students.
 The ideas explained the way we look at art and how images have layers of deeper meaning beyond what they show on the surface.
 This heavily illustrated, short book is full of brilliant thoughts that will change your thinking about art and images.

-It is one of the most popular books on the subject of photography and yet another position on this list exploring how a reproduced image has affected contemporary society.
-This is not a book on the history or techniques of photography but an incredible critique of the medium.
-Sontag forces us to reconsider a simple act of “snapping” and reveals further meanings, such as the idea that as soon as a photograph of somebody is taken, we’ve witnessed a moment of their life expiring, hence we participate in their mortality.
+This is one of the most popular books on the subject of photography and yet another position on this list exploring how a reproduced image has affected contemporary society.
+On Photography is not a book on the history or techniques of photography but an incredible critique of the medium.
+Sontag forces us to reconsider the simple act of “snapping” and reveals further meanings, such as the idea that as soon as a photograph of somebody is taken, we’ve witnessed a moment of their life expiring, hence we participate in their mortality.